opensource4you/astraea/README.md

 10. --prop.file: the path to property file.
 11. --partitioner: the partitioner to use in producers
 12. --jmx.servers: the jmx server addresses of the brokers
-13. --key.distribution: possible keys and key possibility for record.
+13. --key.distribution: Name of the distribution.
 Default: (No key)

 ---